p4rc1v4l/flu-weather-challenge/README.md

-# flu-weather-challenge
+# Project 1 - Flu and Weather
-Project 1 - Flu relationship to weather
+## How is flu and other influenza like illnesses related to weather